Kingxukai/linux/Documentation/power/swsusp.rst

         echo -n disk > /sys/power/state
         RET=$?
         #
-        # the logic here is:
+        # the woke logic here is:
         # if image_size > 0 (without kernel support, IMG_SZ will be zero),
         # then try again with image_size set to zero.
 	if [ $RET -ne 0 -a $IMG_SZ -ne 0 ]; then # try again with minimal image size